 Along with the previously approved PPS 4-16038 and DSP-16059 and its amendments, the proposed development offers moderate-density residential development with a mix of housing types and price ranges.
-The development is pedestrian-friendly and transit-oriented, with sidewalks and bike lanes, enhancing connectivity to the local community and existing infrastructure.
-This PPS includes 5-foot-wide sidewalks with ramps at intersections along all public and private ROWs, crosswalks at major intersections, and traffic calming measures; thereby, enhancing connectivity.
+The development is pedestrian-friendly and transit-oriented with sidewalks and bike lanes, enhancing connectivity to the local community and existing infrastructure.
+The subject PPS proposes 5-foot-wide sidewalks with ramps at intersections along all public and private ROWs, crosswalks at major intersections, and traffic calming measures thereby enhancing connectivity.